robokeys/automoton-tags/SPEC.md

 **10. AI-Generated Annotations (🤖 Tags)**

-Automotan Tags also supports a special 🤖 marker (with an ASCII backup of
+Robokeytags also supports a special 🤖 marker (with an ASCII backup of
 \*-&lt; ) to indicate AI-authored annotations that are neither structural (🧩) nor human notes (📌), but rather machine-inferred metadata, suggestions, or insights.
 These tags are intended to be